Ria424/developers-animatesdk-docs/Timeline_object/Timeline7.md

 #### Parameters

-**startLayerIndex** Optional.
+**startLayerIndex** `integer?`; Optional.
 A zero-based index that specifies the beginning of the range of layers to copy.
 If you omit startLayerIndex, the method uses the current selection.

-**endLayerIndex** Optional.
+**endLayerIndex** `integer?`; Optional.
 A zero-based index that specifies the layer at which to stop copying.
 The range of layers to copy goes up to and including endLayerIndex.
-If you specify only startLayerIndex, then endLayerIndex defaults to the value of startLayerIndex.s
+If you specify only startLayerIndex, then endLayerIndex defaults to the value of startLayerIndex.

 #### Returns